ptomli/pic-wordclock/_posts/2012-07-03-figuring-the-ins-and-outs.markdown

    I've not seen any examples of such online.

  * Not possible to illuminate multiple LEDs concurrently in any sensible fashion

+## Conclusions?
+Besides knowing that dedicating a µC pin to each LED is plain barmy, I'm not entirely sold on any option.
+I think it'll be a case of working out how big this thing is going to be, which will dictate things like the LED power requirements.

+I think it's entirely conceivable that I'll end up making a couple of versions.
+A small, SMT based, desk clock might well work nicely with Charlieplexing, while a metre square unit for the wall will need something a _tad_ more pokey.